What should you do if you fall ill overseas?

 However much you plan for your trip, unfortunately sickness can sometimes strike down even the healthiest among us.
 That’s where a comprehensive travel insurance policy comes in!
 If you need medical care on your holiday, there are a few important things to remember:

 - Only use a registered medical practitioner, as this will ensure you get the best possible care.
-You can arrange this through your hotel or call your travel insurer to be referred to a treatment centre, depending on your problem.
+You can arrange this through your hotel or call your travel insurance provider to be referred to a treatment centre, depending on your problem.
 If an illness is minor, a visit to the local pharmacy might be enough.

 - Keep a list of prescription medicines and a short summary of your medical history handy.
 In case of an emergency, this will be one of the first questions you will be asked by a medical professional.